-This eggnog is just my kind: creamy, sweet, with a hint of spice.
+This eggnog is just how I like it: creamy, sweet, with a hint of spice.
 There are a lot of variations on eggnog so if you would like to customize yours, here are some tips!

 On Spiking Your Eggnog: I prefer not to tamper with my eggnog, and let it stay like it was when I was a kid.
 Alcohol free.
 That's just me.
 There's likely a time and a place that spiked eggnog would fit into my life well, but regular old eggnog drinking isn't it.
 This recipe works either way: my friends stirred in whiskey, which adds to that sharp spicy flavor.
 Rum would be good as well!
 No matter what, top with fresh nutmeg (advice from my grandmother).